RESEARCH & VISION

 What do your members and staff see as the strengths and weaknesses of your church?
 Why do they attend?
-While conducting a survey may appear to be a large task, United Methodist Communications took the liberty of preparing one for your church through surveymonkey.com.
+While conducting a survey may appear to be a large task, United Methodist Communications took the liberty of preparing one for United Methodist churches through surveymonkey.com.

 - Some of your church members all but live on their smartphones, tablets and laptops.
 Surveymonkey.com allows you to email those members the link to the survey.
 However, other church members may prefer paper — which is no problem.
 Consider printing the survey and placing it in your Sunday bulletins.
 To collect the surveys, offer a collection bin in the narthex.

 - We encourage your church to provide both email and printed methods of survey delivery during a two-week timeframe.
 Consider a goal of receiving responses from 50 percent of your congregation.
 For surveys completed on paper, a Marketing Team staff member (the coordinator or administrative assistant) should input the responses into the survey website.

 - After the data has been entered into surveymonkey.com, United Methodist Communications can help your church interpret the findings.
 In fact, one of our staff members will even walk you through the process.
 Contact our Research Team at UMComResearch@umcom.org to learn more.

 While online and paper surveys are valuable tools for information gathering, nothing replaces face-to-face conversation.
 Personal anecdotes about spiritual growth speak to the heart of your church.
 These moments are simply too important to miss as part of your background research in Phase 1.